Skip to Content

 Pão Francês (French bread) is a type of Brazilian French bread popular in Brazil, where you can find the freshly baked rolls in homes and local bakeries.
 But the bread also goes by other names like “pãozinho” (roll) or “pão de sal” (salt bread), depending on which region you’re from in Brazil.

-• Dry Active Yeast: Use one tablespoon of dry active yeast or one packet of yeast.
+• Yeast: One tablespoon of dry active yeast or a packet of dry yeast—whichever you have on hand—will give the rolls rise.

 Additions and Substitutions